-Most companies will ensure that regular Toolbox Talks are given to their operatives on a regular basis, at least once a month.
+Companies should ensure that regular Toolbox Talks are given to their operatives, at least once a month.
 It is a good idea to make these Toolbox Talks relevant to the task at hand or geared towards a planned activity.
-Most Toolbox Talks are very generic, you should try to make them site specific and interesting.
+Most Toolbox Talks are very generic, furthermore, you should try to make them site specific and interesting.
 The idea is to engage and educate your workforce and help them to understand that everyone is reliant on people have a greater understanding of the issues surrounding the huge subject of Health and Safety.
+These should be given in addition to the companies Site Induction.

 Toolbox Talks – The Importance of Education

-There are literally 100`s of related topics you could choose from.
-The main thing is to choose topics that are relative to your work.
+There are literally 100`s of related topics.
+In which, the main thing is to choose topics that are relative to your work.
 Having said, having a good awareness of the hazards and dangers of other operations is always a good idea.
 We all have to understand the working of every part of a project.
 This is just a list of examples you may come across.

 - Abrasive Wheels Portable Hand Held